 The Water Utilities Department consists of four divisions; Drinking (potable) Water, Wastewater, Pretreatment and Laboratory Services.
-All department employees are committed to delivering a safe and abundant supply of potable water sufficient to meet the needs of each of our customers at the lowest practical costs.
-Our utility also has the parallel mission of transporting customer wastewater to treatment facilities at the lowest practical costs.
-To that end, we remain vigilant in meeting the challenges of source water protection, water conservation, and community education.
+Our utility also transports customer wastewater to treatment facilities at the lowest practical costs.
+We remain vigilant in meeting the challenges of source water protection, water conservation, and community education.

 The City of Garland’s water and sewer rates are designed to recover the cost of providing services to our customers.
 The billing structure consists of two components: a customer charge which covers the cost of reading and inspecting meters, servicing customer accounts, and billing; and a volume charge based on metered consumption.
 Check out more information on what is included in the cost of providing water to the residents and businesses for Garland.